PoCInnovation/Workshops/security/pwntools/ex01/README.md

 # ex01 - Basic tools

-In this first exercice, you must realise a script with pwntools.
+In this first exercise, you must realize a script with pwntools.
 It was made for you to discover some basic tools.
 If you do not do it with pwntools, too bad for you: The next challenges will be harder.